img 5537

 Yamaha PX-3

 Sadly, the original Yamaha moving coil cartridge can no longer serve record-playing duties here and must be replaced for now, and potentially refurbished.
-I typically send these away for repair, but in this case, Scott asked for a new, affordable cartridge option to start with, so that’s what we did.
+I typically send these away for repair, but Scott asked for a new, affordable cartridge option to start with, so that’s what we went with.
 Note the bent (along its axis) cantilever, and that it is also twisted azimuthally, or rotated about its axis.
 This thing is knackered.

 Yamaha PX-3